-Tiger bite Pig Recipe
+Tiger Bite Pig Recipe

-by admin on April 13, 2010
+April 13, 2010

 For some reason, Taiwanese people really like name their food in a different and funky way.
 For example, “Coffin Bread” and also “Tiger bite Pig”, which is also known as “Koah-pau” in Taiwanese.